 - 2.2.7.9 Observes all safety precautions throughout the performance of this contract.
 Certain areas within some buildings may require special instructions for persons entering these areas.
-All restrictions associated with these special areas will be explained to Contractor by the Authority.
-These restrictions shall be incorporated in Contractor's detailed plan and schedule for the building. - 2.2.7.10Will comply with all government regulations as are applicable during the time spent on government property. - 2.2.7.11Will be responsible for properly disposing of any materials removed or replaced.
-At no time shall Contractor place anything in any Authority refuse container.
+All restrictions associated with these special areas will be explained to Contractor by TPS.
+These restrictions shall be incorporated in Contractor's detailed plan and schedule for the building. - 2.2.7.10 Will comply with all government regulations as are applicable during the time spent on government property. - 2.2.7.11 Will be responsible for properly disposing of any materials removed or replaced.
+At no time shall Contractor place anything in any TPS refuse container.
 In addition, any areas disturbed by Contractor shall be restored to their original condition.